| The

 reflects that an unequal balance of power and wealth have

+been allowed to grow within the society.
 This means a greater likelihood the country follows a

 caste system that limits significant upward mobility of